 It’s never been an easy thing to help a child with autism.
-Our son is high functioning autistic and he struggles with things other children find easy to do.
+Our son, Johnathan, is high functioning autistic and he struggles with things other children find easy to do.
 As he grows and develops things don’t even stay the same.
-His reaction to things is changing as he grows and develops and you have to be able to keep up with him and the changes that occur.
+His reaction to things is changing as he grows and develops.
+You have to be able to keep up with him and the changes that occur.

-One of the issues my son has and probably will alsways struggle with are sensory ones.
-Now this is a common problem with children high on the spectrum so I know it’s normal but it’s still hard to follow.
+One of the issues my son has and probably will always struggle with is sensory ones.
+Now, this is a common problem with children high on the spectrum so I know it’s normal but it’s still hard to follow.
 You think you have got it covered and then something else happens.
-But that’s ok as we can change and adapt to what he needs but he can’t do it for himself unfortuantely.
+But that’s ok as we can change and adapt to what he needs.
+But he can’t do it for himself, unfortunately.

 I love my son dearly and have always known there was something up with him.
 We were very fortunate that we managed to get him diagnosed when we did.
 His nursery key worker also knew that there was something wrong with him that needed diagnosing.

-In sipite of the rain, Johnathan went out with his Dad trick or treating.
-He maanged to go to four houses.
+In spite of the rain, Johnathan went out with his Dad trick or treating.
+He managed to go to four houses.
 The first problem was getting him to either ring the bell or knock on the door.
-It took him 3 times up and down the gardent path to finally summon up the courage to do so, but he finally did!
+It took him 3 times up and down the garden path to finally summon up the courage to do so, but he finally did!

-This has been a really big breakthrough for him and I am really delighted.
-We are hoping that Christmas might be more of a Christmas this year, and that he is willing to join in the whole concept of Christmas and everything it entails.
+This is a really big breakthrough for Johnathan and I am really delighted.
+We are hoping that Christmas might be more of a Christmas this year.
+That he is willing to join in the whole concept of Christmas and everything it entails.

 Fortunately, we have a brilliant head of the assessment and development unit he attends.
-She has been excellent in her support and encouragement and I now have a really good relationship with her which I am truly grateful for.
+She is excellent in her support and encouragement and I now have a really good relationship with her which I am truly grateful for.

 Have you felt the echo yet?